dipankar-datta/sitar/README.md

 ## Introduction

-Sitar is a JavaScript library build using TypeScript and is compatible with both JavaScript and TypeScript.
+Sitar is a JavaScript library built using TypeScript and is compatible with both JavaScript and TypeScript.

 Sitar attemps to simplify browser side storage management using events.